 These improvements will address traffic congestion and multi-modal circulation issues for commuters traveling Dougherty Road, including improved access to the Dublin/Pleasanton BART station.

 The estimated total cost for this project is approximately $23 million.
 The project was funded in large part by voter-approved sales tax Measure B and Measure BB, $6,267,000 and $11,200,000 respectively, with the balance of the project being funded with local traffic impact fees.

 Sequence of Construction and Locations

 Phase 1: Construction of two additional travel lanes along the eastern side of Dougherty Road between Scarlett Drive and the Dublin/San Ramon city limits, and construction of new bike/pedestrian infrastructure.
-This phase is substantially complete, except for the bike/pedestrian path which is anticipated to be completed in mid-August 2018.

 Phase 3 and Phase 4: Widening of the eastern side of Dougherty Road between Scarlett Drive and Sierra Lane and construction of new bike/pedestrian infrastructure.
-Substantially completed.

 Phase 5: Construction of landscape medians between Scarlett Drive and Sierra Lane, and modifications to the intersection of Scarlett Drive and Dougherty Road.
-During this phase of construction, Left turns from southbound Dougherty Road to Scarlett Drive will be prohibited.
-The landscaping portion of this phase will continue through mid-August 2018.

 The City of Dublin thanks you for your patience during this and other roadwork projects, as we work to maintain and improve the safety and quality of our roads.